What are the mechanisms of learning and memory?

 Taxonomy of Memory

 Memory can be categorized into different types, such as declarative (explicit) and procedural (implicit) memory.
 Declarative memory involves facts and events, while procedural memory involves skills and tasks.
-The distinction between these types of memory is crucial for understanding how different brain structures and connections are involved in memory functions.
+The distinction between these types of memory is crucial for understanding how different brain structures and connections are involved in memory functions6.

 Evolutionary Perspectives

 The evolution of learning and memory mechanisms has been shaped by various selective pressures.
-Research on a broad range of animals, from invertebrates to primates, has shown that associative learning, social learning, and different memory systems (e.g., spatial, working, episodic) have evolved to meet specific environmental demands.
-Invertebrates, such as mollusks and insects, have provided valuable models for studying the neural and molecular mechanisms of learning and memory.
+Research on a broad range of animals, from invertebrates to primates, has shown that associative learning, social learning, and different memory systems (e.g., spatial, working, episodic) have evolved to meet specific environmental demands4.
+Invertebrates, such as mollusks and insects, have provided valuable models for studying the neural and molecular mechanisms of learning and memory9.

 Conclusion